Covid-19 infections in UK jump by more than half a million in a week

 And Scotland has seen patients jump 34% week-on-week, reaching 1,298 on June 26.

-The trend in Northern Ireland is uncertain, with numbers rising in early June before levelling off in recent days between 320 and 340.
+The trend in Northern Ireland is uncertain, with numbers rising through most of June before levelling off in recent days at around 400.

 Around six in 10 hospital patients who test positive for Covid-19 are being treated primarily for something else, rather than the virus.